zriyansh/signoz.io/blog/2023-09-21-new-relic-alternatives.md

 ---
-title: Top 11 New Relic Alternatives & Competitors, Compared in Detail
+title: Top 11 New Relic Alternatives & Competitors [Updated for 2024]
 slug: new-relic-alternatives
 date: 2023-12-28
 tags: [OpenTelemetry, Tools Comparison]
 authors: [daniel, ankit_anand]
-description: Looking for a New Relic alternative?
-Here are top 7 New Relic alternatives that you can use in 2024.
+description: Looking for New Relic alternatives?
+Are you facing issues with its pricing or complex UI?
+Here are top 11 New Relic alternatives & competitors that you can use in 2024.
 1.SigNoz 2.AppDynamics 3.Dynatrace 4.Datadog...
 image: /img/blog/2023/12/new-relic-alternatives-cover.jpeg
-hide_table_of_contents: true
+hide_table_of_contents: false
+toc_min_heading_level: 2
+toc_max_heading_level: 2
 keywords:
   - opentelemetry
   - new_relic